RemboL/blockumber/Readme.md

 Then most of developers after few months or years of practice with BDD will tell you that it in most cases won't work like that.

-Usual reason is that business is usually either not elastic enough to understand the principles of step definitions or is annoyed by limitations of those definitions that are often hidden under provided scenario editor (though I had the pleasure of working with Product Owner that lied in the sweet spot between - but that might be due to the fact of her IT education).
+In 90% of situations reason is that business is either not elastic enough to understand the principles behind step definitions or is annoyed by the limitations of those definitions that are often hidden under provided scenario editor (though I had the pleasure of working with Product Owner that lied in the sweet spot between - but that might be due to the fact of her IT education).

 I'll give you an example.

-Product owner provides you with a scenario that they want to test:
+Product owner provides you with a scenario that he wants to test:
 ```
 given a basket with 10 cucumbers
 when I take 4 cucumbers